emmajanedrews/base-template/_posts/2018-01-26-what-should-you-be-asking-a-potential-property-manager.md

 When you find a prospective property manager, be sure to ask some screening questions.
 Some examples include:

-* “How many properties are you managing right now?”
-If you’re buying a single-family property or a duplex, you’ll want a manager with a portfolio that allows them to dedicate the proper amount of time to the property.
+* **“How many properties are you managing right now?”** If you’re buying a single-family property or a duplex, you’ll want a manager with a portfolio that allows them to dedicate the proper amount of time to the property.
 Someone who is managing a 40-unit complex will likely have a different ability to manage a separate property as well.
-* “Do you manage in this area?”
+* **“Do you manage in this area?”**
-* “What type of tenant class do you manage?”
-Whether it be students, young professionals, or a mixture of all manner of people, it’s important to be able to connect with those people.
+* **“What type of tenant class do you manage?”** Whether it be students, young professionals, or a mixture of all manner of people, it’s important to be able to connect with those people.
-* “How do you handle evictions?”
-In the case of problem tenants, will they be able to help you get them out?
+* **“How do you handle evictions?”** In the case of problem tenants, will they be able to help you get them out?
-* “What’s your monthly fee, or do you charge on a lease-up?”
+* **“What’s your monthly fee, or do you charge on a lease-up?”**
-* “Do you have a maintenance staff?”
-Who will be available to answer calls 24/7 if someone’s water heater goes out in the middle of the night?
+* **“Do you have a maintenance staff?”** Who will be available to answer calls 24/7 if someone’s water heater goes out in the middle of the night?

 It’s also a good idea to make sure that they have a professional management software like AppFolio or Buildium.
 These programs allow you to view and manage fees, rent collections, late fees, and more.

 {% include pullquote.html %}

-One of the most important things that you need from a property manager is proper marketing and added value.
+One of the most important things that you need from a property manager is **proper marketing and added value**.
 Are they using cutting-edge methods like video tours?
 Do they advertise on the mainstream websites like Zillow, Trulia, HotPads, Craigslist, etc.?
-It should be on 20 to 30 different sites.<br><br>Additionally, ask them about an available unit and then go online and find where it’s advertised.
-Does it have a good presence?
+It should be on 20 to 30 different sites.<br><br>Additionally, **ask them about an available unit and then go online and find where it’s advertised.** Does it have a good presence?
 Is it photographed well?
 Does it have a property description, including the layout and the benefits of that community?
 How do they screen potential tenants?

 My final note would be to inquire about construction management.
 If a tenant completely trashes a unit, how much will it cost to do a unit turnover?